zzws524/ziwenLog/README.md

 # myLogConfig
-Configured logging for future python script.
+Configured logging for python script.

 Loggers are never instantiated directly, but always through the module-level function logging.getLogger(name).
 Multiple calls to getLogger() with the same name will always return a reference to the same Logger object.